2017/2018 Schedules/Standings

 Also with the current system, far too much weight is given to the teams' very first QT.
 A bad QT can punish a good team for years or just kill that team within a year.

-@bigtex... i must admit i don't even understand the "initial argument" for byes. but as you say too much weight is given to a QT for 10 year old babies. the reason teams don't stay together, in addition to politics, etc. is that these boys are maturing and the star of the team last year (18 months ago) is mediocre at best and a 10 year old that didn't make the team 2 years ago is the star and thus being recruited by the same team he couldn't make earlier. there has to be an exception for an indie team that overnight through merger, etc becomes a top tier team.bigtex75081 wrote:I also favor byes but the current system too far beyond what I think is reasonable.
+@bigtex... i must admit i don't even understand the "initial argument" for byes. but as you say too much weight is given to a QT for 10 year old babies. the reason teams don't stay together, in addition to politics, etc. is that these boys are maturing and the star of the team last year (18 months ago) is mediocre at best and a 10 year old that didn't make the team 2 years ago is the star and thus being recruited by the same team he couldn't make earlier. there has to be an exception for an indie team that overnight through merger, etc becomes a top tier team.

 Join date : 2013-08-22